 Ours is a publication of unique dimension, content, and substance, with painstaking attention paid to formatting and visual appeal.
 We invite you to peruse the magazine—whose complete oeuvre is available online—previous to submitting.

 SHARKPACK Annual has a small and dedicated staff, and believes the vision of our writers equals or surpasses any extant creative periodical.
-Moreover, in 2016, about 50% of submissions received 50-100 words of personal feedback; three of the pieces we published involved one-on-one caucuses between editor and writer.
+Moreover, for the forthcoming 2017 issue, about 50% of submissions received 50-100 words of personal feedback; six of the pieces we published involved one-on-one caucuses between editor and writer.

 Contributors of letters should be prepared to include recordings of their work for the issue, should we choose to feature yr work online.